language-plus-molecules/LPM-24-Dataset/README.md

   </tr>
 </table>

-Further, datasets are available in the `release' folder for all except train extra.
+Further, datasets are available in zipped file `data.zip'.
+Some files that may be useful for training or necessary for evaluation are contained in `additional_data.zip'.

 ------------------------------------